These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T6B06 (B)

-How is a semiconductor diode’s cathode lead usually identified?
+How is the cathode lead of a semiconductor diode usually identified?

 B. With a stripe